 To do these things well, we needed an indoor grow light system.
 The problem?
 The pre-made grow light systems that looked like a good match for our needs costed way more money than we wanted to spend.
 So we figured out how to make our own DIY grow light system that’s really easy to set up, maintain, and break down – and it costs a small fraction of the cost of a comparable pre-made system.

-For detailed instructions on how to make your own DIY grow light system, read our article here (we have instructions for both a small 30″ x 24″ x 14″ and the large 74″ x 48″ x 18″ setup that we use).
+Read our article with detailed instructions on how to make your own DIY grow light system, (we have instructions for both a small 30″ x 24″ x 14″ and the large 74″ x 48″ x 18″ setup that we use).

 With this grow light system, you can easily grow any garden plants you want up to about 12-15″ tall no matter what the temperatures are outside.